La forza del destino: Act 3

 Alvaro is brought into the officers' quarters, gravely wounded in the chest.
-Thinking he is about to die, he entrusts the key to a casket to his friend "Don Felix" (Carlo).
+Thinking he is about to die, he entrusts the key to a casket to his friend "Don Felice" (Carlo).
 The box contains a packet of letters, which Alvaro says contain a secret.
-He makes his friend swear to burn them without reading them: (Solenne in quest'ora, giurarmi dovete far pago un mio voto – "You must swear to me in this solemn hour, to carry out my wish.").
-Felix/Carlo assures Alvaro that he won't die and that he will be decorated with the Order of Calatrava for his bravery.
+He makes his friend swear to burn them without reading them: (Solenne in quest'ora – "Swear to me in this solemn hour").
+Felice/Carlo assures Alvaro that he won't die and that he will be decorated with the Order of Calatrava for his bravery.
 At the name Calatrava Alvaro shudders and exclaims, "No!".
 Carlo is taken aback.
 He is afraid that "Don Federico" (Alvaro) may, in truth, be the mysterious seducer who killed his father.
 He resolves to look at the letters to settle his doubts.
 (Morir!
 Tremenda cosa! ...
 Urna fatale del mio destino – "To die!
 An immense thing...
 Begone, fatal vessel of my destiny!").
 As his wounded friend is taken away on the surgeon's stretcher, he opens the casket, finds his sister's portrait, and realizes Alvaro's true identity.
 At that moment a surgeon brings word that Don Alvaro may recover.
 Don Carlo exults at the prospect of avenging his father's death.